 Logically, the first question to consider in any potential unsafe port claim is that of whether or not the charterparty contains any warranty of safety at all.
 This question can often be answered very shortly, for many standard charter forms (e.g. the NYPE and the Asbatankvoy forms) contain an express warranty of safety by the charterer as regards the safety of the loading or discharging port or berth.
-Whilst it is a matter of construction in every case, where there exists such an express warranty of safety, that will not be negated by the fact that a loading or discharging port or berth is expressly named in the charter, either on its own or as a range of named ports from which the charterer may select.
+Whilst it is a matter of construction in every case, where there exists such an express warranty of safety, that will not be negated by the fact that a loading or discharging port or berth, as the case may be, is expressly named in the charter, either on its own or as a range of named ports from which the charterer may select.
+That is because there is no inherent inconsistency between such a named port or berth and an express warranty of safety by the charterer: see the LIVANITA [2008] 1 Lloyd's Rep. 86 and the ARCHIMIDIS [2007] 2 Lloyd's Rep. 101 and [2008] 1 Lloyd's Rep. 86 (CA).